KUJHU

 Types of Dissociative Disorders

-There are a few different types of dissociative disorders, each with unique symptoms.
-Let’s dive into the most common ones:
+There are several types of dissociative disorders, each with unique symptoms of dissociation and causes.

 1. Dissociative Identity Disorder (DID)